sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 To detect deleted resources, gNMI server will maintain previous iteration's snapshot in a {path, YGOT object} cache.
 Current iteration's data is compared against this cache to identify deleted objects or attributes.
-YGOT API `ygot.Diff()` can be used to compare two YGOT objects.
 Cache will be updated wih the current values at the end of each iteration.
+YGOT `ygot.Diff()` like logic can be used to compare two YGOT objects.
+We observed performance issues with `ygot.Diff()` API, hence it will not be used directly.

 gNMI client can set `suppress_redundant` flag in the request to avoid receiving duplicate updates at every sample interval.
 Server should not send an update for a leaf unless its value is modified since last update.
-YGOT snapshot cache will also be used to resolve updated attributes.
+YGOT snapshot cache will also be used to resolve attributes updated/deleted since last notification.

 YGOT based diff can be heavier and slower compared to DB entry based cache, like the one used for ON_CHANGE.
 However such cache cannot be used for non-DB data.